edgarfinn/Learning-MySQL/6_Data_Types_In_Depth.md

 - `FLOAT`s require 4 bytes of memory, and will have precision issues after around 7 digits.

+- `DOUBLE`s require 8 bytes of memory, and will have precision issues after around 15 digits.

 ```SQL
 CREATE TABLE floats(price FLOAT);